loginom/loginom-help-en-omegat/data/interface/packages.md

 Opened *Packages* are listed in the table:

 * **Name** is a name of the *Package*.
-It complies with the file name without extension corrected according to the proper identifier.
+It complies with the file name without extension set to the proper identifier.
 * **Path** is a path to the opened *Package*.
 The path is specified from the root directory in the server version.
 The absolute path is specified for the Desktop version.
 More detailed information is provided in the[file storage](../location_user_files.md).
 * **Version** is a version of the opened *Package*.
 It is configured in its *Properties*.
 * **Published** shows whether the *Package* was published.